kitao/divsugar/README.md

 Getting Started
 ---------------
-Include `divsugar.min.js` for normal use, or `divsugar.js` for debug use, then all of the functions get available via the `DivSugar` global variable.
+Include `divsugar.js`, then all of the functions get available via the `DivSugar` global variable.

 ```html
 <script src="divsugar.min.js"></script>